University railway station (England): Services

-University station is the seventh busiest station in the Network West Midlands region in terms of passenger numbers, and the busiest without a direct link to London.
-Just under four million passenger journeys were made to and from the station in the year 2018–19.
+University station is the sixth busiest station in the Transport for West Midlands region in terms of passenger numbers, and the busiest without a direct link to London.
+Just under four million passenger journeys were made to and from the station in the periods 2018–19 and 2019–20.

 The typical off-peak weekday service, in trains per hour (tph) is: